 On the right we have Belmont originally, Skelton, and Belmont shortened, all to scale.

-There is one interleaved spectrum channel allocated to Belmont, CH27 which is used for a local Grimsby TV station.
-In addition, there are two planned lower power HD MUXES (in the CH 31 to 37 gap) on CHs 33 and 35.
+There is one Local channel allocated to Belmont, CH27 which is used for a local Grimsby TV station.
+In addition, there are two lower power HD MUXES (in the CH 31 to 37 gap) on CHs 33 and 35.
 All of these channels are within the original A group of the transmitter (and also, obviously, within the wideband/T group).

 We are more than willing to give advice to those actually purchasing from us.
 Could those only seeking information please just find the answer somewhere on this site, or ring an aerial installer local to them, or call the reception advice phone numbers.